Trump talked tersely with leaders of Mexico, Australia

 WASHINGTON (AP) — Transcripts of President Donald Trump’s conversations with the leaders of Mexico and Australia in January offer new details on how the president parried with the leaders over the politics of the border wall and refugee policy — with random asides on such subjects as drug abuse in New Hampshire.

-The president’s exchanges with Mexican President Enrique Pena Nieto and Australian Prime Minister Malcolm Turnbull one week after the inauguration were widely reported upon at the time.
+The president’s exchanges with Mexican President Enrique Pena Nieto and Australian Prime Minister Malcolm Turnbull just a week after the inauguration were widely reported upon at the time.
 But transcripts published Friday by The Washington Post offer new detail on the new president’s blunt exchanges with the U.S. allies.
 The White House said Thursday that the release of the transcripts is a disservice to Trump.

-Highlights from the transcripts of the conversations:
+Highlights from the conversations:

 POLITICS OF THE WALL